- 19 Oct 2023

 ebpfRunAsPrivileged:true

-. - eBPF solution works at the kernel level interception of traffic, and therefore, no specific ports need to be opened for installing Traceable's agent.
+.eBPF solution works at the kernel level interception of traffic; therefore, no specific ports need to be opened to install Traceable's agent.

 Installation